-As an organisation using the Criminal Records Bureau (CRB) Disclosure service to assess applicants’ suitability for positions of trust, UK Athletics complies fully with the CRB Code of Practice and undertakes to treat all applicants for positions fairly.
+As an organisation using the Disclosure and Barring Service (DBS) to assess applicants’ suitability for positions of trust, UK Athletics complies fully with the DBS Code of Practice and undertakes to treat all applicants for positions fairly.

 It undertakes not to discriminate unfairly against any subject of a Disclosure on the basis of a conviction or other information revealed.
 UK Athletics is committed to the fair treatment of its staff, potential staff or users of its services, regardless of race, gender, religion, sexual orientation, responsibilities for dependants, age, physical/mental disability or offending background.